 While Avignon is probably most noted for its famous bridge and the Palais des Papes, it is also a very vibrant city with an active student community, lots of history and makes for a great jumping off point for exploring other towns of the Provence region of France.
 Every year Avignon hosts a fantastic festival of street entertainment, theatre and music which takes over the whole town.
 This is probably the best time of year to visit Avignon, although it can be difficult to find accommodation in the city.
 See our article on Avignon tourism for more details.

-14. Best South of France cities to visit - Pezenas
+14. Best South of France cities to visit during 2019 - Pezenas

 We just love wandering around the market on a Saturday and taking a detour off into the old Jewish quarter with the jewellers, cafes and boutiques.
 It is no wonder that Pezenas is such a draw for people all year around. (see Pezenas tourism for more details).